 As you can see, my best advice is to persevere through the roadblocks.
-Don’t let them deter you.
 Remain creative and willing to try new things.
 Take a deep breath, gather your thoughts and keep driving those sales!

-Joe Baer is the CEO and Founder of ZenGenius, Inc., a visual merchandising, special events and creative direction company, headquartered in Columbus, Ohio.
+Written by guest Joe Baer.
+Joe is the CEO and Founder of ZenGenius, Inc., a visual merchandising, special events and creative direction company, headquartered in Columbus, Ohio.
 Joe's experiences and love for all things visual have allowed him to travel the world teaching and inspiring others on the power of visual merchandising.
 Find out more about ZenGenius and Joe's upcoming speaking engagements by visiting their website and social media accounts on Facebook, Instagram, and LinkedIn.